WKPT-TV: As an ABC affiliate

-WKPT-TV began broadcasting on August 20, 1969 as the Tri-Cities' exclusive ABC affiliate.
+WKPT-TV began broadcasting on August 20, 1969, as the Tri-Cities' exclusive ABC affiliate.
 Previously, the network had been shared between NBC affiliate WCYB-TV (channel 5) and CBS affiliate WJHL-TV (channel 11), each of which picked its own ABC programs to air.
 However, many viewers in the area could view the entire ABC schedule on nearby WLOS in Asheville, North Carolina.
 Before WKPT signed on, WLOS included the Tri-Cities as part of its primary coverage area as it was widely available over the air (from a transmitter on Mount Pisgah that provided city-grade picture quality) and on cable.

 WKPT has three historical distinctions.
 First, it is the oldest UHF television station in Tennessee to have maintained continuous operation on the UHF band to the present.
 Second, it is the second-oldest station in Tennessee to have had the same licensee from its inaugural date to the present.
 WBBJ-TV in Jackson is the oldest but only after it was sold to Bahakel Communications.
 Third, for years it was the only locally owned and operated full-power station in the Tri-Cities.
 However, that fact was merely by default.
 Because the antenna heights of its two VHF rivals, WJHL and WCYB, extend beyond the 2000 ft above-average terrain full power ceiling height mandated by the Federal Communications Commission (FCC), those two could not operate at their full power capacities.
 WCYB radiated 65,000 watts ERP analog visual while WJHL radiated 245,000 watts ERP analog visual.

-WKPT was also one of the first stations in the country to utilize a newly-adopted (at the time) FCC rule called "must-carry" that required local cable companies to black out stations in nearby cities affiliated with the same network that were carried on local cable systems and cover the channel with the local network affiliate instead.
-As a result, the easily receivable off-air network signal from WLOS, 110 mi away, was always blacked out on cable systems in the Tri-Cities while being covered by the WKPT signal any time both stations were broadcasting ABC programming.
+WKPT was one of the first stations to invoke the FCC's network non-duplication rule, first adopted in 1965, that required local cable companies to black out any distant stations they carried if they were showing the same programming as a local station.
+As a result, the easily receivable signal from WLOS, 110 mi away, was always blacked out on cable systems in the Tri-Cities any time both stations were broadcasting ABC programming.
 Local WLOS programming, however, was not blacked out.
-After deregulation of the cable industry, stations from adjacent markets were taken off most local cable systems altogether in favor of satellite-transmitted networks like TBS, WGN, CNN, and others.

 WCYB and WJHL received ABC via traditional ground microwave relay stations provided by AT&T back in the 1950s and 1960s.
 However, when WKPT started in 1969, its owners could not afford to spend a half million dollars per year for a network feed.
 As a result, the station developed its own low-cost way of bringing ABC to upper East Tennessee and Southwestern Virginia.
 Before the advent of satellite technology, WKPT utilized a series of private microwave relay stations between Kingsport and Knoxville.